The Correlated Particle Hybrid Sampler for State Space Models: Introduction

-In a separate line of research, \citet{Deligiannidis:2017} proposed the correlated pseudo marginal Metropolis Hastings method.
-This approach correlates the random numbers used in constructing the logs of the estimated likelihood at the current and proposed values of the parameters.
-They show that by inducing a high correlation in successive iterations between those random numbers, it is necessary to increase the number of particles $N$ in proportion to $T^{k/\left(k+1\right)}$, where $T$ is the number of observations and $k$ is the state dimension.
-The computational complexity of correlated PMMH is $O\left(T^{\frac{2k+1}{k+1}}\right)$, up to a logarithmic factor, compared to $O\left(T^{2}\right)$ for the standard PMMH sampler.
-This shows that the correlated PMMH can be much more efficient, and thus significantly reduce, the number of particles required by the standard pseudo marginal method proposed by \citet{andrieuetal2010} for low values of the dimension $k$.
+\citet{Deligiannidis2018} improve the efficiency of the PMMH sampler by proposing the correlated pseudo-marginal (\CPMMH) method, which correlates the random numbers used in constructing the estimated likelihood at the current and proposed values of the parameters.
+They show that by inducing a high correlation in successive iterations between those random numbers, it is necessary to increase the number of particles $N$ in proportion to $T^{\nicefrac{k}{k+1}}$, where $T$ is the number of observations and $k$ is the state dimension.
+The computational complexity of the correlated pseudo-marginal method is $O\left(T^{\nicefrac{2k+1}{k+1}}\right)$, up to a logarithmic factor, compared to $O\left(T^{2}\right)$ for the standard PMMH sampler.
+This shows that the correlated pseudo-marginal method can scale up with the number of observations more easily than standard pseudo-marginal methods, as long as the state dimension $k$ is not too large.
+A number of other papers, including \citet{yildirim2018} and \citet{andrieu2018utility}, also extend the literature on PMCMC methods.

-Our article builds on the correlated PMMH sampler of \citet{Deligiannidis:2017} and the PMMH +PG sampler of \citet{Mendes2018} and proposes a novel PMCMC sampler for state space models, which we call the \corrPMMHPG.
-It relies on a non-trivial and non-standard combination of the correlated PMMH and PG samplers which takes advantage of the strength of both the PG and correlated PMMH methods.
-We derive the augmented target distribution, which is the invariant distribution of the \corrPMMHPG, and show that it has the posterior distribution of the states and parameters as its marginal.

-The important innovations of the \corrPMMHPG{} compared to correlated PMMH \citep{Deligiannidis:2017} and the PMMH+ PG sampler \citep{Mendes2018} are that (a)~The augmented target density of the \corrPMMHPG{} involves the basic random numbers (independent uniforms and standard normals) rather than the particles themselves; (b)~The new augmented target permits us to develop a constrained conditional sequential Monte Carlo (CCSMC) algorithm using multinomial resampling to preserve correlation instead of the conditional sequential Monte Carlo algorithm; (c)~In contrast to the correlated PMMH approach, in the PMMH part we condition on the same set of random numbers that are generated using the CCSMC.
-This means that the correlation between random numbers used in constructing the logs of the estimated likelihood at the current and proposed values of the parameters is one.